junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "The first man sighs and corrects it for him, and the second man murmurs some words that are actually loud enough for us to hear: 'Is it really necessary, Dean?'

-"And Dean answers with another sigh: 'Not really, 'cause I read from the book they already knew it's fake.
-Just testing.'"
+"And Dean answers with another sigh: 'Not really, 'cause I read from the book they already knew it's fake.'"

 <br>